mbpolan/pi-lag-switch/README.md

 Since the `tc` program requires root privileges to change traffic rules, we'll need to allow the user that runs the `lagswitch` process to do so as well.
-You _can_ use the default `pi` user gets created on most Raspbian distro installations, which has `sudo` abilities out of the box, or you can create a user just for this purpose.
+You _can_ use the default `pi` user gets created on most Raspbian distro installations, which has `sudo` abilities out of the box, or you can create a more restricted user just for this purpose.

 ```bash
 $ sudo adduser lagswitch --system